CS91Capstone/etl-deployment/README.md

   ```
 - When used in Github Actions.
 The [invoke-aws-lambda](https://github.com/marketplace/actions/invoke-aws-lambda) action can be used.
 A body with same format as above would then need to be present in the Payload section of that action.

-### Potential Feature
-- Create additional Lambda function and endpoint to allow developer to push ALL code in the `/endpoints` folder into S3 bucket
-  - One problem with this endpoint is the timeout limit on AWS API Gateway which is 30 seconds.
-It would take more than 30 seconds to push ALL code into S3 bucket.
-  - Potential workaround:
-    - Make Lambda function and API Gateway async (User wouldn't be able to receive response back from the Lambda function)

 ## CloudFormation Templates

 This directory contains YAML scripts for use with AWS CloudFormation.